willbamford/getres/README.md

 # getres [![CircleCI](https://circleci.com/gh/WebSeed/getres.svg?style=svg)](https://circleci.com/gh/WebSeed/getres)

-Browser and Node.js resource loading (text, JSON, binary, images) designed to work with HTML Canvas and WebGL.
+Resource loading in the Browser and Node.js  (text, JSON, binary, images) designed to work with HTML Canvas and WebGL.

 Compatible with IE10+ and all other modern browsers (no requirement on Promises / ES6).